-What helped us when they were hard at the start was to use real numbers.
+What helped us a lot was using real numbers.
 Real numbers make the financial plan come to life.
-It gets you in the concrete detail of how much you’ll sell, and how much it’ll cost.
+It gets you into the concrete detail of how much you’ll sell, and how much it’ll cost.

 Online store business model – example profit and loss